linkedin/swift-style-guide/README.md

 }
 ```

-* **3.1.3** Prefer not declaring types for properties or constants if they can be inferred anyway.
+* **3.1.3** Prefer not declaring types for constants or variables if they can be inferred anyway.

 * **3.1.4** If a function returns multiple values, prefer returning a tuple to using `inout` arguments (it’s best to use labeled tuples for clarity on what you’re returning if it is not otherwise obvious).
 If you use a certain tuple more than once, consider using a `typealias`.
 If you’re returning 3 or more items in a tuple, consider using a `struct` or `class` instead.